 They toured throughout the world, exchanging numbers with Michael Jackson, and Motown legend Stevie Wonder wrote a song especially for them, Irene Carra (Flashdance) and Jody Wotley (Shalamar) both sang on Sixteen, whilst also duetting with Latoya Jackson.
 The band went on to record a fantastic song, ‘Unconditional Love’, with disco diva Donna Summer and also headlined at the world famous Montreaux Jazz Festival and Reggae Sunsplash.

 Indeed, Musical Youth became the symbol of achievement, hope and pride for many other youths of all ages, creeds, nationalities and colour around the world as their combined talent and hard work reaped its reward and won them respect, culminating in being nominated for a Grammy award as best newcomers in 1984.

 2012 represented 30 years since the release of ‘Pass The Dutchie’ and Musical Youth is now a duo in the form of Dennis Seaton (Vocals) and Michael Grant (Keyboards).
-They plan to celebrate this milestone with the release of a new album entitled ‘When Reggae Was King’ a collection of reggae songs, which inspired their generation and is also a celebration of reggae music throughout the world.
+They celebrated this milestone with the release of a new album entitled ‘When Reggae Was King’ a collection of reggae songs, which inspired their generation and is also a celebration of reggae music throughout the world.